 Prevention approaches can be divided into three categories (prevent, reduce, delay) as shown in the triangle below.
-These aim to firstly target activities at the whole population to prevent health needs, then in more targeted groups, reduce the risk and impact of health needs.
-At the top of the triangle, we can target support even further to manage high risk and long-term health needs.
+These aim to firstly take action across the whole population to prevent avoidable health needs, then in more targeted groups, to take action to reduce the risk and impact of health needs.
 These categories describe the type of intervention that could be provided and who they might be best suited to.